hahahumble/speechgpt/README.md

 ## Tutorial
 1. Set the OpenAI API Key <br/>
-    - Go to Settings and navigate to the Chat section
+    - Go to Settings and navigate to the Chat section.
-    - Set the OpenAI API Key
+    - Set the OpenAI API Key.
-    - If you don't have an OpenAI API Key, follow this tutorial on [how to get an OpenAI API Key](https://www.windowscentral.com/software-apps/how-to-get-an-openai-api-key)
+    - If you don't have an OpenAI API Key, follow this tutorial on [how to get an OpenAI API Key](https://www.windowscentral.com/software-apps/how-to-get-an-openai-api-key).
 2. Set up Azure Speech Services(optional)
-    - Go to Settings and navigate to the Synthesis section
+    - Go to Settings and navigate to the Synthesis section.
-    - Change the Speech Synthesis Service to Azure TTS
+    - Change the Speech Synthesis Service to Azure TTS.
-    - Set the Azure Region and Azure Access Key
+    - Set the Azure Region and Azure Access Key.
 3. Set up Amazon Polly (optional)
-    - Go to Settings and navigate to the Synthesis section
+    - Go to Settings and navigate to the Synthesis section.
-    - Change the Speech Synthesis Service to Amazon Polly
+    - Change the Speech Synthesis Service to Amazon Polly.
-    - Set the AWS Region, AWS Access Key ID, and Secret Access Key (the Access Key should have the AmazonPollyFullAccess policy)
+    - Set the AWS Region, AWS Access Key ID, and Secret Access Key (the Access Key should have the AmazonPollyFullAccess policy).
-    - If you don't have an AWS Access Key, follow this tutorial on [how to create an IAM user in AWS](https://www.techtarget.com/searchcloudcomputing/tutorial/Step-by-step-guide-on-how-to-create-an-IAM-user-in-AWS)
+    - If you don't have an AWS Access Key, follow this tutorial on [how to create an IAM user in AWS](https://www.techtarget.com/searchcloudcomputing/tutorial/Step-by-step-guide-on-how-to-create-an-IAM-user-in-AWS).

 ## Development
 1. Install dependencies